jatorresmunguia/juan-torresmunguia/content/_index.md

 ---
 title: "Juan TORRES MUNGUÍA, PhD"
 subtitle: "Statistician "
 description: "Hello.
+Welcome to my website.
 I am glad you are here! <br>

 <br> I look at development economics through the lens of data science and -computational- statistics. <br>